apache/mxnet/docs/tutorials/basic/data.md

 There are 4 ways of loading image data in *MXNet*.
    1. Using [__mx.image.imdecode__](http://mxnet.io/api/python/io.html#mxnet.image.imdecode) to load raw image files.
    2. Using [__`mx.img.ImageIter`__](http://mxnet.io/api/python/io.html#mxnet.image.ImageIter) implemented in ``Python`` which is very flexible to customization.
 It can read from .rec(`RecordIO`) files and raw image files.
    3. Using [__`mx.io.ImageRecordIter`__](http://mxnet.io/api/python/io.html#mxnet.io.ImageRecordIter) implemented on the MXNet backend in C++.
 This is less flexible to customization but provides various language bindings.
    4. Creating a Custom Iterator inheriting `mx.io.DataIter`

-First set the environment variable `MXNET_HOME` to the root of the *MXNet* source folder
+First set the environment variable `MXNET_HOME` to the root of the *MXNet* source folder:

 ```python